IN THE NEWS

 March 20, 2013 -- "Stuff That Truck" Hurricane Sandy Relief Effort received a generous contribution of NEW Clothing and Accessories from Current Factory Outlet, 1025 E Woodmen Rd, Colorado Springs, CO.

-The merchandise will be trucked by Exodus Moving & Storage of Denver to the Salvation Army Disaster Distribution Facility in NJ and distributed to those victims most in-need.
+The merchandise will be stored and then trucked by Exodus Moving & Storage of Denver to the Salvation Army Disaster Distribution Facility in NJ and distributed to those victims most in-need.

 SALVATION ARMY APPOINTS PPA MEMBERS TO ADVISORY COUNCILSeptember 27, 2012